AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Integrations {#integrations}

 A key component of Dynamic Chat is its ability to natively interface with your Marketo subscription.
-In order to leverage the full capability of this integration, you’ll first need to initiate the data sync.
+In order to leverage the full capability of this integration, you'll first need to initiate the data sync.
 Depending on the size of your Marketo database, it may take up to 24 hours for data for the initial, [one-time sync](/help/marketo/product-docs/demand-generation/dynamic-chat/integrations/connect-dynamic-chat-to-marketo.md) to complete.

 The following is synced: